 Last Update: 8/29/14

 How were these ratings calculated?

 I started off being much more scientific about this.
-Other sites use a combination of the Google Page Rank and the traffic stats to come up with a number.
-This keeps a lot of great sites out of play though and at the time I started this, Google hadn’t updated their page rank in almost 9 months.
+Other sites use a combination of the Google Page Rank and Alexa ranking to come up with a number.
+Besides the many problems documented with Alexa – notably that they only record the metrics from people who have their toolbar and not the rest of the web, this method keeps a lot of great sites out of play.
+At the time I started this, Google hadn’t updated their page rank in almost 9 months.
 When this happens you have some sites that are generating a lot of traffic, but have no page rank so they are ranked lower.
 Other sites are generating low traffic but since they have been around for years, they have a higher page rank so their ratings are higher.
-Then there are other lists of sites that have no ranking method I can determine at all.
+Then there are other lists of survival sites that have no ranking method I can determine at all.
 There are some sites that literally haven’t been updated in years but made the top 20.
 There are some sites where the author has DIED and they still appear highly ranked regardless of the fact that these sites haven’t changed at all since W was in office.

 So, with that in mind my idea was to factor for how well the site was kept up to date.
 For instance if your site wasn’t updated at least 20 times in a given 30 day period you were penalized slightly.
 If your blog wasn’t really a blog at all, you were penalized.

 It quickly became apparent though that with these calculations some of the better blogs were being penalized too harshly so I reverted back to straight traffic stats.

 This is the most pure ranking in my opinion that makes sense.
 It keeps sites that have been around forever (so they have a high page rank) but in some cases generate really low traffic, out of the list and frees up room for the bloggers who are trying hard to have the best prepper information out there.